haacked/haacked.com/_posts/archived/2006-07-06-IUsedToWorkForFun.aspx.markdown

 ---
 layout: post
-title: "I Used To Work For Fun"
+title: I Used To Work For Fun
 date: 2006-07-06 -0800
 comments: true
 disqus_identifier: 13734
 categories: []
+redirect_from: "/archive/2006/07/05/IUsedToWorkForFun.aspx/"
 ---

 Jeff asks the question, “Isn’t programming supposed to be fun?”?
 Ha ha ha, naive little bunny.
 As if the person who invented programming had *fun* in mind.
 Silly rabbit.